Fire and rescue services

 You can change currency and access ATMs at the airport and commercial banks in Honiara and other major centres.

-Remnants of war are still presentwidely throughout Solomon Islands.
+Remnants of war are still widely present throughout Solomon Islands.

-Get local advice before you travel to these areas.
-Take care when hiking, boating or diving.
+Get local advice before you travel to affected areas.
+Take care when hiking, boating or diving and avoid digging or lighting ground fires.

 Driving without an IDP can void your travel and vehicle insurance.